singnet/dev-portal/docs/products/DecentralizedAIPlatform/IAmAIConsumer/index.md

 To get started, you'll need:

 -   A wallet supporting the Ethereum network ([Metamask](/docs/products/AIMarketplace/ForConsumers/metamask-wallet/))
--   Some AGIX tokens to pay for services
+-   Some ASI (FET) tokens to pay for services
--   Registration on the website https://beta.singularitynet.io/
+-   Registration on the website https://marketplace.singularitynet.io/